HOchacha/HOchacha/README.md

 ### About me
 - Undergraduate Student, Junior, in Dankook University, 2024(Current)
 - Undergraduate researcher, in [BoanLab](https://boanlab.com/), since Dec.
 2023
-- Undergraduate researcher(not in project), in [MOSL](https://sites.google.com/site/dkumobileos/), since May.
+- Undergraduate Member(not in project), in [MOSL](https://sites.google.com/site/dkumobileos/), since May.
 2024
 ### Working on Project
 - Crypto-Agility (in BoanLab)
 - Study Kubernetes and Infrastructure (for Preparing Develop Educationa-purpose Infrastructure, in MOSL)